avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 ... and so on.

 Note that if you're planning to use USB-attached hard drives or external USB hubs, it's probably best to make sure they have external power.
-We haven't experienced any problems in testing, but placing excessive power demands on the SonoPlus USB ports may lead to unpredictable behaviour.
+We haven't experienced any problems in testing with various USB devices, but placing excessive power demands on the SonoPlus USB ports may lead to unpredictable behaviour.